What is the UK live music census?

 - The Promoter accepts no responsibility for entries not successfully completed due to a technical fault technical malfunction, computer hardware or software failure, satellite, network or server failure of any kind.

-- A winner will be chosen by random draw performed by a computer process on Thursday 1st June (“Draw Date” – NB amended from Tuesday 9th May 2017).
+- A winner for each of the prizes detailed below will be chosen by random draw performed by a computer process on Thursday 1st June (“Draw Date” – NB amended from Tuesday 9th May 2017).

 - The winner will be notified by email (using details provided at entry) before Wednesday 7th June (NB amended from Friday 12th May 2017) and must then provide a postal address to claim their prize.
 If a winner does not respond to the Promoter within 30 days of being notified by the Promoter, then the winner’s prize will be forfeited and the Promoter will be entitled to select another winner in accordance with the process described above.